Refeeds or cheat meals/days typically involve either a day or meal that is significantly higher calorie than what is regularly being consumed.

 The study was designed as follows: 2 groups of trained men and women would cut for 7 weeks with the same weekly average energy deficit and macros, either with a continuous daily 25% energy deficit or 5 days of a 35% energy deficit followed by 2 days of maintenance energy intake.
 During the 2 refeed days, all extra energy intake was instructed to come from carbs.

-In this study, the 2-day refeeds helped to preserve resting metabolic rate at a slightly higher point, therefore making it easier to maintain a calorie deficit.
+In this study, the 2-day refeeds appeared to help preserve resting metabolic rate at a slightly higher point, therefore making it easier to maintain a calorie deficit.

 As stated previously, a 1-day refeed is likely too acute.
 A 2-day refeed might be better from that perspective, although it is hard to say that since there is still minimal research on the topic beyond this study.

 It’s also worth mentioning that this study concluded that it helped people retain more fat-free mass.
 This looks like a massive win for 2-day refeeds, but it has been documented elsewhere that this finding might actually have been overinterpreted and might not actually have been significant.